-As mentioned in Section \ref{sec:ndvi_domain_knowledge}, we use NDVI index as a proxy for understanding the crop phenology.
-The NDVI temporal dynamics visualized in Figure \ref{fig:ndvi_over_time} illustrate the different crop phenologies.
-For example, the winter crops are characterized by an earlier peak in dense vegetation in Spring and afterwards by sparser vegetation at the beginning of July which indicates the harvesting event for these crops.
-This is in contrast to corn whose NDVI index points to growth in May and harvesting in September.
-Summer barley has similar phenology as corn with the distinction that grows earlier and is harvested earlier than corn.
+The NDVI temporal dynamics visualized in Figure \ref{fig:ndvi_over_time} shows that the winter crops are characterized by an earlier peak in dense vegetation in Spring and by sparser vegetation at the beginning of July, which indicates the harvesting event for these crops.
+This is in contrast to corn, whose NDVI index points to growth in May and harvesting in September.
+Summer barley has similar phenology as corn, with the distinction that it grows earlier and is harvested earlier.
 On the other hand, grassland phenology is characterized by dense vegetation throughout the entire year.